Lackawanna and Wyoming Valley Railroad

 Former rail electric streetcar in Scranton, Pennsylvania, U.S.

 The Lackawanna & Wyoming Valley Railroad, more commonly known as the Laurel Line, was a Pennsylvania third rail electric interurban streetcar line which operated commuter train service from 1903 to 1952, and freight service until 1976.
 Its main line ran from Scranton to Wilkes-Barre.

 History

 The line was originally owned and built by Westinghouse, Church, Kerr & Company, a subsidiary of The Westinghouse Electric & Manufacturing Company.
 The Westinghouse group also owned the Grand Rapids, Grand Haven & Muskegon Railway, which was under construction in the same time period.
 Westinghouse interests controlled the railroad until 1914.

 Electrification was decommissioned in 1953, as diesel operations began.
 It was purchased by the Delaware, Lackawanna and Western Railroad in 1957, but operated as an independent subsidiary under it and the Erie Lackawanna until its inclusion in Conrail in 1976.

 Sections of the line operate today for both freight and tourists under local county ownership, with talk of future commuter expansion.

+Train disaster

+On July 3, 1920, three trains collided on the Lackawanna and Wyoming Valley Railroad in the village of Sebastopol in Jenkins Township.
+Eighteen people were killed and thirty more were injured.

+“Almost all persons killed in the wreck were passengers in the Limited coach into which the first car of the local train plunged, crashing its way to its full length through the Limited coach, completely telescoping it,” reported the Wilkes-Barre Record on July 5, 1920.